 21 years of experience

-I am licensed in Washington with 53 years of professional work experience.
-I have experience in helping clients with stress and anxiety, family conflicts, trauma and abuse, & coping with grief and loss.
+I am licensed in Oregon and Washington with 21 years of professional work experience.
+I have experience in helping clients with stress and anxiety, trauma and abuse, coping with grief and loss, & motivation, self esteem, and confidence.
 I believe that you are the expert of your story and that you have many strengths that will assist you in overcoming things that challenge you.
 Taking the first step to seeking a more fulfilling and happier life takes courage.
 I am here to support you in that process.

 How to find counseling in Seattle